-A. It used to be that I was mostly doing club dates, larger performances and private functions.
+It used to be that I was mostly doing club dates, larger performances and private functions.
 Today my musical life is even more diverse.
-I perform with my daughter, sing with a large chorus in New York City, play for hospitalized patients in NYC as part of Musicians On Call, and take a variety of gigs that have me singing and/or playing.
+I perform with my daughter, with my musical partner as The Palisades, sing with a large chorus in New York City, play with an early music orchestra in NYC, play for hospitalized patients in NYC as part of Musicians On Call, and take a variety of gigs that have me singing and/or playing.
 I also study music all the time.

 I am also president of International Masters Series, a production company that brings top-flight international talent to the American stage.
 It takes up a lot of my time.
 Whether it's through others or with me onstage, I really enjoy imparting knowledge.
 It is very fulfilling to know I am helping to usher in a new generation of enthusiastic musicians.

 Describe a recent project you are fond of.
 How long did it take?